Stone space partitions indexed by a poset: Introduction

 \subsection{Notation; poset definitions}

-\begin{notation*} If $A$ and $B$ are sets, we write $A\subseteq B$ to denote that $A$ is contained in $B$, $A-B$ for $\{x\in A\mid x\notin B\}$, $|A|$ for the cardinal number of $A$, and $0$ for the empty set. \end{notation*} We will make frequent use throughout of the Stone correspondence between Boolean rings (which may or may not have an identity) and locally compact totally disconnected Hausdorff spaces, under which Boolean ring elements correspond to compact open subsets of the Stone space, and atoms of the Boolean ring correspond to isolated points of the Stone space.
+\begin{notation*} If $A$ and $B$ are sets, we write $A\subseteq B$ to denote that $A$ is contained in $B$, $A-B$ for $\{x\in A\mid x\notin B\}$, $A\dotplus B$ for the disjoint union of $A$ and $B$, $|A|$ for the cardinal number of $A$, $\mathbb{N}$ for $\{0,1,2,\ldots\}$, and $\mathbb{N}_{+}$ for $\{1,2,3,\ldots\}$. \end{notation*} We will make frequent use throughout of the Stone correspondence between Boolean rings (which may or may not have an identity) and locally compact totally disconnected Hausdorff spaces, under which Boolean ring elements correspond to compact open subsets of the Stone space, and atoms of the Boolean ring correspond to isolated points of the Stone space.
 The Boolean ring has an identity iff its Stone space is compact, and is countable iff its Stone space is second countable (i.e.\ the topology has a countable base of open sets).
-We will use the term \emph{$\omega$-Stone space }to denote the Stone space of a countable Boolean ring. \begin{notation*} If $\{X_{p}\mid p\in P\}$ is a partition of a subset $X$ of $W$, where each $X_{p}\neq0$ and $X=\bigcup_{p\in P}X_{p}$, we will write $\{X_{p}\mid p\in P\}^{*}$ for the partition $\{\{X_{p}\mid p\in P\},W-X\}$ of $W$, with the convention that $W-X$ may be the empty set, and we will say that $\{X_{p}\mid p\in P\}^{*}$ is a \emph{$P$-partition }of $W$.
-The asterisk will be omitted where a complete partition of $W$ is intended (i.e. where $X=W$).
+We will use the term \emph{$\omega$-Stone space }to denote the Stone space of a countable Boolean ring. \begin{notation*} If $\{X_{p}\mid p\in P\}$ is a partition of a subset $X$ of $W$, so that each $X_{p}\neq\emptyset$, we will write $\{X_{p}\mid p\in P\}^{*}$ for the partition $\{\{X_{p}\mid p\in P\},W-X\}$ of $W$, with the convention that $W-X$ may be the empty set.
+The asterisk will be omitted where a complete partition of $W$ is intended (i.e.\ where $X=W$).